How to visit Coba: Yucatan Mayan ruins off the beaten path

 How to get to the Coba Ruins

 Most people visiting the Yucatan Peninsula arrive either via a flight into Cancun (CUN) or via a cruise ship.
 That’s how I first visited Quintana Roo, was via the Royal Caribbean Oasis of the Seas.
 Exploring on my own afforded me much more time to break away from the tourist areas and led me to the best off the beaten path Mayan Ruins on the Yucatan: the Coba Ruins.
+This is what Mexico is all about.

 Nearly two hours from Cancun or an hour from Tulum, the Coba Ruins are quite a bit off the beaten path.
 They are closer to the town of Valladolid than any other destination… but then Valladolid isn’t close to anything.
 West of Valladolid is Mérida and the Gulf of Mexico, but to the south and north isn’t too much else.
 I made my visit to the Coba Ruins prior to catching the ferry nearly three hours away for Isla Holbox (check out the Yoga Retreat I did on Holbox!).